DirectoryTree/Authorization/README.md

 if ($user->hasAnyPermissions(['users.create', 'users.edit', 'users.destroy'])) {
     // This user either has create, edit or destroy permissions.
 } else {
-    // It looks like the user doesn't have any of the specified permissions.
+    // The user doesn't have any of the specified permissions.
 }
 ```